sibimathews3010/Android-SimpleCalculator/README.md

 - Gained experience with android development layout
 - Gained experience with View Click Events
 - Gained experience with Java arithmetic operations and data types
+- Gained experience working with Relative layout and Linear layout